duansq1999/Markdown/Academic/Introduction_to_Essays.md

 - Smoothness between sentences and paragraphs
 - Makes your writing logical
 - Do this with transition words and phrases(same as, first, another reason, finally, etc.)
+  - For example, also, furthermore...

+## Paragraph Basic

+How to Write a Paragraph.